Silesian Voivodeship: Economy

-mining is derived from one of the world's largest bituminous coalfields of the Upper Silesian Industrial District (Górnośląski Okręg Przemysłowy) and the Rybnik Coal District (Rybnicki Okręg Węglowy) with its major cities Rybnik, Jastrzębie Zdrój, Żory and Wodzisław Śląski.
+mining is derived from one of the world's largest bituminous coalfields of the Upper Silesian Industrial District (Górnośląski Okręg Przemysłowy) and the Rybnik Coal District (Rybnicki Okręg Węglowy) with its major cities Rybnik, Jastrzębie-Zdrój, Żory and Wodzisław Śląski.
 Lead and zinc can be found near Bytom, Zawiercie and Tarnowskie Góry; iron ore and raw materials for building – near Częstochowa.
-The most important regional industries are: mining, iron, lead and zinc metallurgy, power industry, engineering, automobile, chemical, building materials and textile.
+The most important regional industries are: mining, iron, lead, and zinc metallurgy, power industry, engineering, automobile, chemical, building materials, and textile.
 In the past, the Silesian economy was determined by coal mining.
 Now, considering the investment volume, car manufacturing is becoming more and more important.
 The most profitable company in the region is Fiat Auto-Poland S.A. in Bielsko-Biała with a revenue of PLN 6.2 billion in 1997.
 Recently a new car factory has been opened by GM Opel in Gliwice.
 There are two Special Economic Zones in the area: Katowice and Częstochowa.
-The voivodship's economy consists of about 323,000, mostly small and medium-sized, enterprises employing over 3 million people.
-The biggest Polish steel-works "Huta Katowice" is situated in Dąbrowa Górnicza.
+The voivodeship's economy consists of about 323,000, mostly small and medium-sized enterprises, employing over 3 million people.
+The biggest Polish steelworks, "Huta Katowice", is situated in Dąbrowa Górnicza.

 The unemployment rate stood at 3.9% in 2017 and was lower than the national average.

 Transport

 Katowice International Airport (in Tarnowskie Góry County) is used for domestic and international flights, with the other nearby airports being John Paul II International Airport Kraków-Balice.
 The Silesian agglomeration railway network has the largest concentration in the country.

 The voivodship capital enjoys good railway and road connections with Gdańsk (motorway A1) and Ostrava (motorway A1), Kraków (motorway A4), Wrocław (motorway A4), Łódź (motorway A1) and Warsaw.
 It is also the crossing point for many international routes like E40 connecting Calais, Brussels, Cologne, Dresden, Wrocław, Kraków and Kyiv and E75 from Scandinavia to the Balkans.
 A relatively short distance to Vienna facilitates cross-border co-operation and may positively influence the process of European integration.

 Linia Hutnicza Szerokotorowa (known by its acronym LHS, English: Broad gauge metallurgy line) in Sławków is the longest broad gauge railway line in Poland.
 The line runs on a single track for almost 400 km from the Polish-Ukrainian border, crossing it just east of Hrubieszów.
-It is the westernmost broad gauge railway line in Europe that is connected to the broad gauge rail system of the countries of the former Soviet Union.
+It is the westernmost broad-gauge railway line in Europe that is connected to the broad-gauge rail system of the countries of the former Soviet Union.

-Large part of the Upper Silesia conurbation features the Silesian Interurbans, the longest tram network in Poland, and one of the largest in the world.
-Bus and tram transport in and around Katowice and surrounding cities is managed by the Metropolitan Transport Authority (ZTM) since 2019.
+A large part of the Upper Silesia conurbation features the Silesian Interurbans, the longest tram network in Poland, and one of the largest in the world.
+Bus and tram transport in and around Katowice and surrounding cities has been managed by the Metropolitan Transport Authority (ZTM) since 2019.